-23. Arrangements made for consultation with, and participation of, residents in the operation of the service
+f.
+Consultation with, and participation of, residents in the operation of the designated centre

 Residential adults and children, and children attending for Disability Respite are consulted with on a regular basis as individuals, regarding their specific needs and desires.
-Due to the high level of disability and for some, lack of capacity to choose, consultation occurs with the adult and their families, the majority of consultation regarding service developments takes place with families.
-Where possible, autonomy is promoted by giving the adults and children the opportunity to plan their day for example - when they would like to get up, choices are given regarding meals and meal times and when they would like to rest/go to bed.
+In the event there is a concern an individual may lack the capacity to inform their specific needs and desires, the designated service will consult the individual's family/circle of support.
+Where possible, autonomy is promoted by giving the adults and children the opportunity to plan their day i.e. - when they would like to get up, choices are given regarding meals and meal times and when they would like to rest/go to bed.
 Advocacy services are engaged if and when required to ensure that all stakeholders are acting in the best interest of children and adults.